 Q: What is CCRN certification?

 A: CCRN certification is a credential granted by AACN Certification Corporation.
-More than 95,000 acute and critical care nurses are presently certified worldwide in adult, pediatric or neonatal nursing.
-CCRN certification validates your knowledge of nursing care of acutely/critically ill patients to hospital administrators, peers, patients and, most importantly, to yourself.
-CCRN certification promotes continuing excellence in the critical care nursing field.
+More than 100,000 acute and critical care nurses worldwide are presently CCRN-certified in adult, pediatric or neonatal nursing.
+CCRN certification validates and demonstrates your specialty knowledge of nursing care of acutely/critically ill patients to hospital administrators, peers, patients and, most importantly, to yourself.
+Certification as a CCRN promotes continuing excellence in the critical care nursing field.

 Q: Why would I want to obtain CCRN certification?

-A: CCRN certification helps you maintain an up-to-date knowledge base of acute and critical care nursing.
-In addition to providing you with a sense of professional pride and achievement, CCRN certification reinforces the special knowledge and experiences required for acute and critical care nursing.
+A: CCRN certification helps you maintain up-to-date knowledge of acute and critical care nursing.
+In addition to providing you with a sense of professional pride and achievement, CCRN certification reinforces the special knowledge and experience required for acute and critical care nursing.
 Research studies link higher levels of clinical knowledge, skill and experience with CCRN certification.

-Q: What are the CCRN exam eligibility requirements?
+Q: What are the eligibility pathway options for CCRN certification?

 Q: Are the CCRN certification exams accredited?

-A: The CCRN exams are accredited by the American Board for Specialty Nursing Certifications (ABSNC).
+A: The CCRN exams are accredited by the Accreditation Board for Specialty Nursing Certification (ABSNC).

 Q: What does “board certified” mean?
 Are AACN certifications considered board certifications?